nikomatsakis/babysteps/drafts/2019-12-08-cramertj-async-interview-2.md

 This blog post is continuing my conversatio with cramertj.

-In the first post, I covered what we said about Fuschia, interoperability, and the organization of the futures crate.
+In the first post, I covered what we said about Fuchsia, interoperability, and the organization of the futures crate.
 This post covers cramertj's take on the [`Stream`] trait as well as the [`AsyncRead`] and [`AsyncWrite`] traits.